dictybase-docker/cluster-ops/README.md

 While not required for running the cluster, it is helpful to disable unneeded Google Cloud APIs.

-running the following command will disable unnecessary Cloud APIs using the predefined list:
+running the following command will disable unnecessary Google Cloud APIs using the predefined list:

 ```sh
 just gcp-api disable-apis <project_id> gcs-files/apis/disable_enabled_apis.txt